WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### What is the minimum amount required to coinjoin?

-The minimum amount of bitcoin per coinjoin round is 0.00005000 BTC (5000 sat) + mining fee.
+The minimum amount of bitcoin per coinjoin round is 0.00005000 BTC (5000 sats) + mining fees.
 :::

 :::details